 The Python Editor

 The editor at python.microbit.org is hosted and maintained by the Foundation and is subject to this policy.
-This includes the use of server logs (as stated above).
+This includes the use of server logs and Google Analytics (as stated above).

 Third party web sites